 No one wants a flooding appliance in their home — and thankfully, there are a few super simple things you can check when you’re having this issue with your washer.

-Simple Tips if Your Washer Won’t Stop Filling With Water
+Important Tips if Your Washer Won’t Stop Filling With Water

 There are a couple of reasons your top-load washer might be filling with water.
 In one instance, water flows out from underneath the washing machine.
 In this case, you should unplug the machine, shut off the water supply, and call for service.